philbertshea/tp/docs/UserGuide.md

 * Ranges use dashes - (e.g., 3-5 includes 3, 4, and 5).
 * Indexes must be positive non-zero integers.
 * All indices must be within the current list size.
+* Ranges must be valid (e.g., 2-1 is not allowed).
 * The -i prefix must be provided only once.
     * E.g., del -i 1,2 ✅  del -i 1 -i 2 ❌